Mario Party DS: Gameplay

-There is also a "Party Mode" that allows up to four players, human or computer-controlled, to compete on any of the five game boards, either independently or in opposing pairs; unlike with "Story Mode", the number of turns, the difficulty levels of the computer-controlled characters, and the number of Stars each player starts the game with can all be adjusted.
+There is also a "Party Mode" that allows up to four players, human or computer-controlled, to compete on any of the five game boards, either independently or in opposing pairs.
+Unlike with "Story Mode", the number of turns, the difficulty levels of the computer-controlled characters, and the number of Stars each player starts the game with can all be adjusted.
 "Minigame Mode" allows players to play any minigames that have been unlocked by playing through Story Mode and Party Mode.
 A "Free Play" option allows any minigame to be played at any time; there are also five other game modes with different rulesets.
 Most of these game modes allow up to four players to play minigames that are either randomly selected, manually chosen, or part of a predetermined set.
 One of the game modes, "Boss Bash", is a single-player challenge in which one player must complete all five boss minigames as quickly as possible.
-"Puzzle Mode" allows players to play puzzle games from previous installments of the Mario Party series: "Mario's Puzzle Party" from Mario Party 3, "Bob-omb Breakers" from Mario Party 4, "Piece Out" from Mario Party 5, "Block Star" from Mario Party 6, and "Stick and Spin" from Mario Party 7.
+"Puzzle Mode" allows players to play puzzle games from previous installments of the Mario Party series: "Mario's Puzzle Party" from Mario Party 3 (2000), "Bob-omb Breakers" from Mario Party 4 (2002), "Piece Out" from Mario Party 5 (2003), "Block Star" from Mario Party 6 (2004), and "Stick and Spin" from Mario Party 7 (2005).
 A new game, "Triangle Twisters", can be unlocked by completing the story mode for the first time.
-"Extras Mode" features two additional game modes in which players can either work together or compete against one another.
+"Extras Mode" features two additional game modes, wherein players can either work together or compete against one another.

 Mario Party DS introduces a mechanic known as "Mario Party Points", which can be accumulated based on a variety of conditions, such as performance in minigames, and used to unlock collectibles like figurines and trophies.
 Collectibles can also be unlocked in various other ways, such as completing the story mode with different characters, playing on specific game boards, and clearing one of the boss minigames a certain number of times.
 Players can view any collectibles they have unlocked and listen to in-game audio – including music, jingles, and character voices – in the game's gallery.

-Although Mario Party DS lacks an online multiplayer mode, the game uses the Download Play functionality of the Nintendo DS to enable up to four people to play together wirelessly using only one game card.
+Although Mario Party DS lacks an online multiplayer mode, the game supports local multiplayer, with the Nintendo DS's Download Play functionality enabling up to four people to play together wirelessly using only one game card.